Interacting Regional Policies in Containing a Disease: Results

-Many different networks can lead to the same average reproduction number, but have very different structures.
-If the distribution of reproduction numbers around the network has no pockets in which it is too low, then it is highly likely that any early infection will be detected before it goes beyond a distance of three away from the first infected node.
-If instead, the distribution of reproduction numbers gives a nontrivial chance that the disease starts out on a chain with lower reproduction numbers, like the 1, 1, 1, chain, then there is a high chance that it can travel several steps before being detected.
-Given the short distances in many networks \cite{watts1998collective,amaral2000classes,chung2002average}, this allows it to be almost anywhere.
-Supplementary Figure \ref{fig:growthbalance} in the SI pictures a network that has a high average reproduction number, but is not growth-balanced and allows the infection to travel far from the initially infected node without detection.
+Speaking loosely, many different networks can lead to the same average reproduction number, but have very different structures.
+If the distribution of reproduction numbers around the network has no pockets in which they are too low -- i.e., if the growth structure of the disease around the network is well ``balanced'' and not too low -- then it is highly likely that any early infection will be detected before it gets too far from the first infected node.
+If instead, the distribution of reproduction numbers gives a nontrivial chance that the disease starts out on a path with all low reproduction numbers, like the 1, 1, 1, path, then there is a high chance that it can travel far from the seed before being detected.
+This highlights the fact that a reproduction number $R_0$ alone is a crude concept, and that the specifics of the network structure matter considerably for whether a disease spreads or is containable.
+In particular, areas with low $R_0$ (but above one) can lead to more containment failures and lead to broader infections.
+Given the short distances in many networks \cite{watts1998collective,amaral2000classes,chung2002average}, a lack of growth balance allows a disease to spread far before detection.
+Figure S1 in the supplementary materials pictures a network that has a high average reproduction number, but is not growth-balanced and allows the infection to travel far from the initially infected node without detection.

-In the SI (Theorem \ref{thm:benchmark}) we prove that, with no delays in detection and no leakage, a $(k,x)$-regional policy halts infection among all nodes beyond distance $k+1$ from $i_0$ with probability approaching 1 (as the population grows) {\sl if and only if} the network satisfies growth-balance.
+In Theorem 1 in the Supplementary Information we prove that, with no delays in detection and no leakage, a $(k,x)$-regional policy halts infection among all nodes beyond distance $k+1$ from $i_0$ with probability approaching 1 (as the population grows) {\sl if and only if} the sequence of networks satisfies growth-balance with respect to $k$.
+In fact, we prove a stronger version in which the quarantine distance $k(n)$, average degree $d(n)$, transmission probability $p(n)$, delay $\theta(n)$, and detection probability $\alpha(n)$ are all allowed to vary with $n$.

-Growth-balance is satisfied by many, but not all, sequences of random graph models, provided that the average degree $d$ satisfies $d^k\rightarrow\infty$ ( Corollary 1, SI).
-Without growth balance, a regional policy fails non-trivially even under idealized conditions.
+Growth-balance is satisfied by some, but not all, sequences of prominent random graph models, provided that the average degrees $d(n)$ satisfy $d(n)^{k(n)}\rightarrow\infty$ ( see SI).
+However, the additional heterogeneity in human contact networks makes the property unlikely to hold in real networks even if average connectivity is high.
+Indeed, if contact networks have some low degree nodes (as they tend to empirically), then, unless quarantine regions are large ($k(n)$ grows sufficiently as $n$ grows), growth-balance fails and a regional quarantine will be ineffective at halting a spread.